 And, finally, the Holy Spirit equips us for service in the kingdom.
-The twelfth chapter of 1 Corinthians deals with giftedness within the body of Christ.
+The 1 Corinthians 12 deals with giftedness within the body of Christ.
 In verse seven Paul tells us that “to each one the manifestation of the Spirit is given for the common good” and then goes on to provide a sample list of the gifts given to different people within the body by the Spirit.
 There are two important points made in the verse.
 First is that the Holy Spirit gives “to each one”; we all are gifted in some way to serve.
 The second important point in this verse is that the gifts are “given for the common good”; I am not gifted for my own advantage, but for the advantage of the body as a whole.

 The Question of Tongues